Chrysler Town & Country Review

 The 2014 Chrysler Town & Country ranks 4 out of 7 Minivans.
 This ranking is based on our analysis of published reviews and test drives of the Chrysler Town & Country, as well as reliability and safety data.

-Automotive journalists say the interior of the 2014 Chrysler Town & Country is upscale.
-Reviewers generally find the seats in the Town & Country to be spacious and comfortable.
+Reviewers say the interior of the 2014 Town & Country is upscale.
+They generally find the seats in the Town & Country to be spacious and comfortable.
 Most like the Town & Country’s Stow ‘n Go seating system, which features second and third rows that fold flat into the floor to maximize cargo space.
 The Town & Country has a long list of standard features for its class, which include leather seats, a power-adjustable driver’s seat, a rear-seat DVD entertainment system, a rearview camera, tri-zone automatic climate control, power-sliding rear doors, a 6.5-inch touch-screen display, a USB port, satellite radio, Bluetooth and a six-speaker audio system.
 Optional features include a power-adjustable front passenger’s seat, heated front- and second-row seats, a power-folding third-row seat, a blind spot monitoring system, rear parking sensors, navigation, a sunroof, keyless entry with push-button start, a dual-screen rear-seat Blu-ray entertainment system and a nine-speaker sound system.

 - "One of the longest-running models in the minivan segment, Chrysler's Town & Country offers a long list of standard luxury features in addition to a capacious, versatile and innovative interior.
 Though a dated platform means its driving manners aren't as refined as those of some competitors, the Town & Country does feature class-leading power courtesy of a gutsy ‘Pentastar’ V6." -- Left Lane News